 Inflammation also leads to many other diseases like diabetes, rheumatoid arthritis, atherosclerosis and allergies.
 Consuming walnuts every day may help in combating these diseases better.

 Walnuts encourage a healthy lipid supply due to an abundance of omega-3 fats like alpha-linolenic acid and linolenic acid.
 Studies suggest that a serving of walnuts a day helps lower cholesterol and reduces the risk of coronary heart disease.
 They are also beneficial in lowering high blood pressure.

-Research proves that the addition of walnuts to your daily diet may increase sperm count and mobility.
-As per the research, preliminary fertility data suggests walnuts may enhance the probability of pregnancy for men with male factor infertility.
+Research proves that the addition of walnuts to your daily diet may increase sperm count, quality and mobility.
+Walnuts may also help prevent sperm morphology or abnormal sperm growth.

-Walnut oil may help reduce dandruff and reduce inflammation on your scalp.
-The lightweight texture of the oil allows it to penetrate deep into the hair shaft, moisturise it and reduce dandruff.
-In addition, the anti-inflammatory properties of walnuts help soothe and relax an inflamed scalp.
+Massaging your scalp with walnut oil may help stimulate dormant hair follicles and thereby improve its luster.
+The light texture of the oil allows it to penetrate deep into the hair shaft, moisturise it and reduce dandruff.
+The anti-inflammatory properties of walnuts help soothe and relax an inflamed scalp.

 The high biotin, vitamin E and vitamin B in walnuts help strengthen your nails and improve nail health.
-In addition, it also helps keep your nails straight.

 You can eat raw walnuts or can incorporate them into your diet in many ways:

 Walnuts are readily available, and you can add them to countless dishes.